A rigorous introduction to linear models: Bayesian Linear Model: Semi-Conjugate Prior Distribution

 In deriving a Gibbs sampler, it is often helpful to observe that

-The conditional distribution is proportional to the joint distribution.
-We will get a lot of benefits from this simple observation by dropping constant terms from the joint distribution (relative to the parameters we are conditioned on).
+That is, the conditional distribution is proportional to the joint distribution.
+This observation allows us to simplify computations by ignoring constant terms in the joint distribution that do not involve the parameter being sampled, e.g., we can discard the terms w.r.t. to $\bbeta_{- i}$ and only pay attention to $\beta_i$ when we want to sample from $p(\beta_i \mid \bbeta_{- i}, \mathcalX)$.